StarkYello/redfin/README.md

 ## Installation
 - options on acquiring the project
     * `git clone git@github.com:XingKHuang/redfin.git` if you wish to clone the project from terminal
-    * download the zip file from https://github.com/XingKHuang/redfin, then run `tar xvzf redfin-master.zip > redfin`
+    * download the zip file from https://github.com/XingKHuang/redfin, then run `tar xvzf redfin-master.zip > redfin` to decompress the project root directory
-- run `cd redfin` to go to the root-dictory
+- run `cd redfin` to go to the project root directory
 - `tar xvzf redis-stable.tar.gz` to decompress the redis server
 - `cd redis-stable`
 - run `make` to build the redis-server executable